How to Claim Work Injury Compensation for Work Accidents

 - Pass your original medical bills to your employer.
 Your employer should pay the hospital or clinic directly.
 If you paid first, your employer must reimburse you.

-- You should alert inform MOM if your employer doesn’t pay your medical bills or lost earnings, or (for serious injuries) does not inform MOM of your condition.
+- You should inform MOM if your employer doesn’t pay your medical bills or lost earnings, or (for serious injuries) does not inform MOM of your condition.

 For permanent incapacity cases